oahr/oahr/src/faq.md

 **I want to exclusively sell components of my project.
 Can I still have a Product ID?**

-> No. We're sorry, but this project is dedicated to promote Amiga hardware that is fully open.
-We can understand that you would like to have a financial compensation for the time you have invested in the project.
-However, for projects with a commercial aspect, it is still possible to quote an own Manufacturer ID from Hyperion Entertainment CVBA.
+> No. We can understand that you would like to have a financial compensation for the time you have invested in the project, but this repository is dedicated to promote Amiga hardware that is fully open.
+You can quote your own Manufacturer ID from Hyperion Entertainment CVBA though.

 **boards.library does not show my name as manufacturer!**